• Home

 Instructions

-• Begin the recipe by grabbing a large pot over medium-high heat and adding water and salt to cook the 16 ounces of penne pasta.
+• Begin the recipe by grabbing a large pot over medium-high heat and adding water and salt to cook the 10 ounces of rigatoni pasta.
 Add the pasta and cook al dente according to the package directions.

 • Once done, drain the water off the pasta, but reserve at least 1 cup of the pasta water to add to the sauce.
 Set the cooked pasta aside in a separate large bowl.